shuaibird/wepy-plugin-compressor/README.md

   // by default the wxss compression is disabled
   wxss: false,
   // the engine under the hook is terser
-  // which would automatically transpile the code into ES5
+  // which would automatically transpile the ES6 into ES5
   js: true,
+};
 ```